 The cryosphere is a complex part of the climate system that experiences change on different timescales.
 Data collected over many years helps to distinguish long-term trends from short-term variability.
 The "stacked plots" below track changes for key cryospheric and cryosphere-related variables.
 Brief summaries of recent changes are given.
 The purpose is to provide a quick look at changes in the cryosphere overall.
 More detailed assessments of the individual cryosphere components are available through the "Other Assessments" box on the right.
-The information here will be updated once each year.
+The information here will be updated at least once each year.

 There have been significant changes in the Arctic climate system since 1970.
 At current rates, these changes may radically alter the radiative and ecological properties of the Arctic within our lifetime.
 Surface temperature, permafrost depth, sea ice area, snow cover, and glacial mass balance are all decisive indicators of change.
 Figure 1 provides time series of these variables for the Northern Hemisphere (NH) or Arctic from the beginning of their records or from 1970.

 Fig. 1.
-Changes in the NH or Arctic from 1970-2017.
+Changes in the NH or Arctic from 1970-2018, except where noted.
 From the top down: Arctic surface temperature, permafrost thaw depth in Alaska and northern Siberia, September Arctic sea ice area, March-May NH snow cover, NH glacial mass balance, and Greenland ice sheet mass anomalies.
 Grey lines are the 5-year running mean except for Greenland ice mass, which shows the annual averages.
 See below for data sources.
 Hover the cursor over any of the plots for a larger version.
 Click on the plot for a full-size version of the stacked plot in a new browser tab.